 Low Vision Products & Services

-Low vision is an optometry specialty focused on individuals with visual impairments which cannot be treated with traditional glasses, contacts, or laser surgery.
-Dr. Jarrod Long, our optometrist, has provided low vision services in Bloomington, IN since 1997 and formed Midwest Low Vision in 2006.
-He and our team are proud to help patients improve their quality of life and help them see well enough so they can do the things they like to be able to do — read, drive, and so on.
+Low vision is an optometry specialty focused on individuals with visual impairments that traditional glasses, contacts, or laser surgery cannot improve.
+Dr. Jarrod Long, our optometrist, has provided low vision products and services in Bloomington, IN since 1997.
+He and our team are proud to help patients improve their quality of life.
+Our goal is to help you see well enough so you can do your favorite things — read, drive, and so on.
 Our practice serves patients from across Indiana, Eastern Illinois, and Northern Kentucky communities.

 Low Vision Eye Exams

-Unlike a medical eye examination which concerns diagnosis and treatment of eye health conditions, the low vision evaluation focuses on the functional vision limitations created by those conditions.
+A medical eye examination concerns diagnosis and treatment of eye health conditions.
+A low vision exam is a little different— it focuses on functional vision limitations created by those conditions.
 Think of this analogy with ears: one doctor treats a patient for an ear infection (medical), but a different professional fits the patient with hearing aids (functional).

 Common Glasses and Devices